Liptor/liptor/README.md

  </h3>

-I'm Go developer from Russia, Moscow ;)
+I'm a React/React-Native developer interesting in Go from Russia, Moscow ;)
 <p>
 :ghost: I'm working as a Software Engineer and making the world better
  </p>